Visiting onsen town Yufuin was part of my winter vacation 2012.

 Yufuin is maybe less popular, but still a lot of people come there for only one reason: RELAXATION!

 With a population of roughly 11.000 it’s a really small town, featuring mountains, lakes and onsen.
-Also, the NHK drama “Kaze no haruka” (風のハルカ) took place in Yufuin!
+Yufuin was also the shooting location of the NHK drama “Kaze no haruka” (風のハルカ) .

 Are you ready to spend a relaxing day in Yufuin with me?